(Ulmus rubra or Ulmus Fulva)

 - Mucilage: When the herb comes into contact with inflamed membranes or tissues it soothes, coats, and protects the area and draws out toxins and irritants.
 Some think there is a reflex action to taking slippery elm orally.
 It is thought that it may affect the nerve endings in the stomach and intestines to somehow cause secretion of mucous into the urinary tract.

-- Nutritive: this is one of dr. Christopher’s favorite pabulums to give people who are convalescing or are experiencing failure to thrive and are not assimilating nourishment.
+- Nutritive: this is one of Dr. Christopher’s favorite treatments for people who are convalescing or are experiencing failure to thrive and those who are not assimilating nourishment.
 This pale pink-brown gruel can be mixed with a little honey and cinnamon to make it taste better although it doesn’t taste that bad anyway.
 Some people also use it as baby food!

 - Remedy for lung diseases